Sadrita404/Open-Deck/README.md

 | **Shipping** | incl.
 PCB | - | $22.00 | - | - |
 | **Total** | - | - | $290.00 | - | - |
 | **Total Round Off** | For Dollar rate fluctuation | - | $300.00 | - | - |

+## Copyright and License
+Copyright (c) 2026 Sadrita Neogi.
+All rights reserved.

+All files are licensed under the MIT license.
+For more information, see the [LICENSE](LICENSE).

+Project Under Hack Club